preske87/piwigo_image_tagger/readme.md

 Already with the **Free** pricing tier noticeable results can be achieved.

 # How to use it?

+For all options you need to create a proper `config.json`, either into the project's `/config` directory or via mapping respective file/volume into the docker container.

 ## Option 1: run it locally